generia/apitools/readme.md

 - *api Java model*: a simple Java model of pojos that can be used standalone without any dependencies
 - *Eclipse Api Editor*: an eclipse plugin providing an editor for the "api" content-type with suport form UML conversion

-The "api" specification is derived from the Eclipse Ecore model.
+The "api" specification is derived from the Ecore model of the [Eclipse Modeling Framework](http://www.eclipse.org/modeling/emf/).
 It allows for using the expressive power of the Ecore model in non Eclipse runtime environments.

 The apitools project has the following sub-projects: